 Proof of Rabies Vaccination: A current rabies tag and a proof of vaccination certificate signed by your veterinarian is your pet’s most important travel document.
 Whenever you travel with your pet, be sure to keep that certificate in your possession at all times.

 Health Certificate: A certificate, signed by your veterinarian, describing your pet, listing all vaccinations, and indicating that your pet is in good health and free from infectious diseases.
-Health certificates are valid for a limited amount of time – sometimes for as little as 10 days.
-So, be sure that your pet arrives at your destination before the expiration of their certificate.
+Health certificates are valid for a limited amount of time — sometimes for as little as 10 days.
+So, be sure that your pet arrives at your destination before the certificate expires.

 Transporting Your Pet

-Also be aware that weather conditions may impact animals flying in the cargo hold.
-Airlines will not transport animals when extreme cold or hot temperatures could threaten their health, and that could impact your move.
+Also be aware that weather conditions could impact animals flying in the cargo hold.
+Airlines will not transport animals when extreme cold or hot temperatures could threaten their health.
+So, it’s possible that your pet’s flight could be affected by weather — even if yours isn’t.

 Travel Tip: Unless advised by your veterinarian, sedating your pet prior to transporting him by air is not recommended.